Timsort

 Timsort is a hybrid, stable sorting algorithm, derived from merge sort and insertion sort, designed to perform well on many kinds of real-world data.
 It was implemented by Tim Peters in 2002 for use in the Python programming language.
 The algorithm finds subsequences of the data that are already ordered (runs) and uses them to sort the remainder more efficiently.
 This is done by merging runs until certain criteria are fulfilled.
-Timsort has been Python's standard sorting algorithm since version 2.3, but starting with 3.11 it uses Powersort instead, a derived algorithm with a more robust merge policy.
-Timsort is also used to sort arrays of non-primitive type in Java SE 7, on the Android platform, in GNU Octave, on V8, in Swift, and Rust.
+Timsort was Python's standard sorting algorithm from version 2.3 until it was replaced in 3.11 by Powersort, a derived algorithm with a more robust merge policy.
+Timsort is also used to sort arrays of non-primitive type in Java SE 7, on the Android platform, in GNU Octave, on V8, and in Swift.
+Rust used a custom version of Timsort until May 2024.

 The galloping technique derives from Carlsson, Levcopoulos, and O. Petersson's 1990 paper "Sublinear merging and natural merge sort" and Peter McIlroy's 1993 paper "Optimistic Sorting and Information Theoretic Complexity".